stevius10/Proxmox-GitOps/README.md

 - **Update**: See [Self-contained Monorepository](#self-contained-monorepository), and redeploy merged

 - **Rollback**: See [Self-contained Monorepository](#self-contained-monorepository), or set `snapshot` branch to `release` at runtime

+*Appendix*: The self-referential language in this section is intentional.
+It mirrors the system's recursive architecture, implying lifecycle operations emerge from the principle itself.

 ### Requirements